-Many facilitators tweak their favorite games to customize your team building workshops.
+Many facilitators tweak their favorite games to customize their team-building workshops.
 While I admit that this can really be done by experts, you will be more effective by keeping your eyes on your objectives.

 Find exercises that match your objectives.

 Search for guidebooks and field books on team building.
-Search for team building activities on Youtube and websites.
+Search for team building games on Youtube and websites.
 Pick the activities that will achieve your objectives.